wentallout/cult-hunter/README.md

 # Cult Hunter

 Nguyen Dang Khoa's work-in-progress game concept.
-Need more game coding experience.
+I will use this as a guide while coding it.

 ## Development